-The Duke was Prince Leopold, youngest son of Queen Victoria and Prince Albert, and some newspapers refer to the couple as 'the Prince and Princess'.
+The Duke was Prince Leopold, youngest son of Queen Victoria and Prince Albert, and some newspapers refer to the couple as being 'the Prince and Princess of Wales'.
 They married in 1882, but sadly he had haemophilia and died in 1884 but not before his wife, Princess Helena of Waldeck and Pyrmont, had given birth to a daughter.
 Their son was born posthumously.

 The Oxford Journal of 6th October carried the following report - 'Thursday last the City Companies, under the command of Capt.
 Dudley, who was the only officer present, had a march out.
 The new band turned out in good strength, and the total muster was 70 of all ranks.
 The force proceeded by train to Culham Station, and from thence drilled through Nuneham Park to the village, where they partook of refreshment at the Harcourt Arms, at the invitation of Capt.
 Dudley.
 On leaving Nuneham the men were drilled along the road to Oxford.'